Tag: Mark Hendrick

 Mark Hendrick – 2016 Parliamentary Question to the Women and Equalities

-To ask the Minister for Women and Equalities, what facilities are available for (a) lactating mothers and (b) the changing of babies in the Government Equalities Office.
+To ask the Minister for Women and Equalities, what activities (a) she and (b) officials of the Government Equalities Office have undertaken to promote breastfeeding during World Breastfeeding Week 2016.

 Caroline Dinenage